USD/JPY Could Trade Upwards | Action Forex

-Yesterday, the USD/JPY currency pair re-tested the upper line of the rising wedge pattern at 108.00.
-During Wednesday morning, the pair reversed south.
+Yesterday, the USD/JPY currency pair re-tested the lower boundary of the rising wedge pattern.
+During Thursday morning, the pair was trading at 107.80.

-From a theoretical point of view, it is likely that the exchange rate could re-test the lower pattern line in the 107.45 area in the nearest future.
-If the given pattern holds, a reversal north could follow.
+From a theoretical point of view, it is likely that the exchange rate could trade upwards within the given pattern.
+In this case the rate could exceed the 108.00 level.

-Meanwhile, note that the currency pair could face the support from the monthly PP at 107.64.
-Thus, a reversal north could occur sooner, and the pair could continue to trade upwards within the given pattern in the short run.
+It is unlikely that bears could prevail, and the pair could breach the given pattern south due to the support formed by the 100– and 200-hour SMAs in the 107.40 area.

 - advertisement -